mrwatson-de/fmworkmate.github.io/integration-tools.md

 If you want an integrated development environment in FileMaker then MrWatson's Integration Tools is the place to start.

-[fmSyntaxColorizer](fmsyntaxcolorizer.html) is also integration tool, my first, and to be found under [Developer Tools](developer-tools.html)
+[fmSyntaxColorizer] is also integration tool, my first, and to be found under [Developer Tools](developer-tools.html)

+{% comment %}mrwMarkdownLinks{% endcomment %}
+[fmSyntaxColorizer]: fmsyntaxcolorizer.html